alexnardini/FLAM3_for_SideFX_Houdini/README.md

 Some flames need truly an high number of iterations to be resolved correctly.

-Listed below are presets from Chaotica software that were converted to FLAM3 for Houdini.
+Listed below are presets from Chaotica software that were converted to FLAM3H.
 They were chosen because some of them are very expensive to solve and because they make use of variations I've already implemented.

 Some require thousands of iterations to show you the proper results; some of them require hundreds, and some others are really quick.

 ### Lets start with this gnarl preset:

-Iterations needed in FLAM3 for Houdini to resolve: **1280**
+Iterations needed in FLAM3H to resolve: **1280**

 `ieddaka gnarl.
 Author: zuek`
 ![Chaotica to FLAM3HOUDINI 00](https://github.com/alexnardini/FLAM3/blob/main/img/ChaoticaToFLAM3HOUDINI_00.jpg)

 ### The next two are a bit more speedy:

-Iterations needed in FLAM3 for Houdini to resolve: **512** ( potentially a bit less are needed for those but just in case. )
+Iterations needed in FLAM3H to resolve: **512**
+( potentially a bit less are needed for those but just in case. )

 `blue modulus.
 Author: tatasz`